Krasy8/notion-reminders/README.md

 - Install `libnotify` if needed (for `notify-send`)
 - Build the Go binary (~9MB)
 - Install it to `~/.local/bin/notion-reminder`
+- Install the custom SVG logo to `~/.local/share/notion-reminder/`
 - Create config directory at `~/.config/notion-reminder/`
 - Create a template config file
 - Create a systemd user service